aalto-grades/aalto-grades/e2e-tests/README.md

 ```
 docker compose up --build
 ```

-Then launch Playwright in this directory in CLI mode:
+>If you changed the port of postgres remember to add POSTGRES_PORT to this folder .env Then launch Playwright in this directory in CLI mode:

 ```
-npx playwright test
+./start-test.sh
 ```

-Or in UI mode:
+Or in UI mode (remeber to select all projects when testing):

 ```
 npx playwright test --ui